 After waking in the services it was around 10.30am.
 The car park was empty when I arrived late at night and naturally by this time it had become quite busy.
 First thing I did was whack my jeans on and go to collect my knee pads etc. To my horror they were ALL gone.
 My heart sunk at the fact I had possibly misjudged crash pad thieves who roam around service stations!
 As I scanned the car park – to my relief yet utter horror I realised it must have been a windy night and my entire crash pad set had been scattered everywhere randomly around the car park.
 Dashing all over the place picking them up, I must have looked like a right chimp!
 Thankfully I managed to collect my pads in one piece but it felt like a scene out of crystal maze!
 One little wrist guard had gone astray for a while though.
 I found it about 50 metres away under a car.
 I’m glad the car owner didn’t see me whilst I was lying on my front wriggling around under his car fetching it!
 I never considered wind.
 Sometimes I work out the most complex of things – other times I simply don’t think of the most obvious!
 Lesson learnt there next time they’re going to be velcro'ed together tied to to a wheel!
 Author: S'Mac Down Angel Day One - Birmingham: Central City Roller Derby

 After packing till about 1am and finally making it to bed I was totally mixed with emotion.
 Excitement, nerves, apprehension and lots more.
 I was up at 6am to load the van and head off.
 I went via Gloucester in the morning for a job interview.
 I was worried how I'd perform as I'd had about 4 hours sleep by the time I nodded off!
 Anyway it seemed to go OK (ish) but we’ll see.
 I felt like a right knob jockey driving a van in a suit and heals!
 Rest assured first services I came to I got changed.
 I had hours to kill before reaching Birmingham.
 Part of this trip is about ‘slowing down’ as well.
 I'm usually forever dashing from A to B and I'm always late and never seem to get things all done in time.
 So, as a first lesson to myself I casually lingered at the services.
 Got the guitar out and strummed a few tunes.
 Got out my new jetboil water canister and made myself a coffee.
 Then I realised I was hungry so had my first cous cous with mackerel – absolutely lush.
 Anyway 2 hours later (which felt very surreal)I headed off to Birmingham.
 I arrived at 4pm and training was at 8pm.
 Hmmm what to do – another coffee and read a book.
-All of a sudden I woke up at 7pm – I’d caught up on some sleep and perfect timing to be ready for 8pm training!
-This is the first in a series of blogs by Bath Roller Derby's S'Mac Down Angel; one of our team mates who's currently touring the UK in a campervan, training with derby teams all over the country and generally having a massive adventure!
-Jealous?
-Us?!
-Massively! – Hell Cat Advance warning: I'm assuming that the majority of people reading this will be Bath Roller Derby people, so there will inevitably be some ‘in jokes’ or reference to our players in this (apologies to anyone whose head this goes over!)
+All of a sudden I woke up at 7pm – I’d caught up on some sleep and perfect timing to be ready for 8pm training! |

 HelloAll the historic goings on of Bath Roller Derby!
 Archives

-December 2016
+December 2022

 Categories |